qtepics/qtepics.github.io/environment_variables.md

 ### <a name="QE_PVACCESS_SUPPORT"></a>QE_PVACCESS_SUPPORT (Optional, EPICS Qt 3.7 or later)

+For headless builds this is automatically defined by the qeframeworkSup's Makefile and is set to YES when EPICS base 7 or later in use and is otherwise to to NO.
+When using qtcreator to make/build the EPICS Qt framework this environment variable must be set manually.
-When not defined or not set to YES, the QE Framework will be built to support the Channel Access protocol only.
+When not defined or not set to YES, the EPICS Qt Framework will be built to support the Channel Access protocol only.
 If set to YES, the framework will be built for both the Channel Access and the PV Access protocols provided that the EPICS Qt framework is being built against